wardah-sheikh/Assignment/README.md

 ## Customization

-- You can modify the font size and font type in the `contentEditorTest.cy.js` file to test additional scenarios.
+- You can modify the font size and font type in the `editorTests.cy.js` file to test additional scenarios.
 - Update the test file to add more validations or accommodate new editor features.

-## Notes

-- Ensure that all dependencies are installed and up-to-date to avoid runtime issues.
-- For advanced scenarios, Cypress commands can be extended or modified to meet specific requirements.

 ---